 - Glucomannan.
 Specially processed, glucomannan is a polysaccharide fiber derived from a plant (Amorphophallus konjac).
 Used throughout Asia as a source of bulk in the diet, it creates a viscous barrier that impedes carbohydrate digestion, suppressing postprandial (after-meal) blood sugar surges.
 (9) Glucomannan also slows “gastric emptying” – the passage of food from the stomach into the small intestine – impeding carbohydrate overexposure in the digestive tract.
 In a group of 72 diabetics given konjac foods, postprandial glucose levels fell by an average of 84.6% (22).

-Foods You Must Remove to Reverse Diabetes Naturally
+Foods You Must Remove From Your Diet to Reverse Diabetes Naturally

 Many cases of diabetes can be reversed with diet changes alone.
 The main causative factors in both type 1 and type 2 diabetes include foods that spike blood sugar levels and cause intestinal inflammation.
 These are the top foods you MUST get out of your diet to reverse type 2 diabetes and support overall health for type 1 diabetes.